ktsr42/qtb/doc/qtb.md

 execute all before- and afterEach functions that were encountered on the along the path from the tree root, including the ones defined in the same suite as the tests being executed.
-The \*Each nodes are cumulative, wherease the \*All functions are not.
+The \*Each nodes are cumulative, whereas the \*All functions are not.

 When a unit test function is executed, it is expected to return either true or false (`1b` or `0b`).
 Any other return value, including any